Cinta de Oro: Return to Mexico (2019–present)

 On December 14, 2019, at Lucha Libre AAA Worldwide's annual Guerra de Titanes show, Arriaga made a surprise appearance after one of the matches.
 Arriaga, wearing the Sin Cara mask and using his WWE ring name, saved Pagano from an attack and then announced that he would return in 2020.
 On December 17, Arriaga announced that he would be changing his ring name to "Cinta de Oro" ("Golden Ribbon"), to continue the legacy of the original performer of the character who died in 2016.
 The sons of the original performer gave Arriaga permission to do so, and handed him the last mask worn by their father.
 On April 19, 2020, Arriaga competed in his first match under the Cinta de Oro gimmick, teaming with Pagano to defeat Aéreo and El Hijo Del Impostor at a De Juarez Para El Mundo event.

+Cinta De Oro Promotions (2023–present)

+In 2023, Arriaga founded his own wrestling promotion called "Cinta De Oro Promotions".
+The promotion held its first event on November 27, 2023, called Cuentas Pendientes, where Arriaga lost his IOCW Championship to Andrade El Idolo in the main event.